Mrs Frisby and the Rats of NIMH

 They are not like other rats.
 They work at night, in secret . . .

-Time is running out for Mrs Frisby, a widowed mouse with four small children.
-She must move her family before the farmer destroys their home.
-But her youngest son, Timothy, lies ill with pneumonia and is too sick to be taken on such a perilous journey.
+Time is running out for Mrs Frisby.
+She must move her family of mice before the farmer destroys their home.
+But her youngest son, Timothy, is too ill to survive the move.

-Help comes in the unexpected form of a highly extraordinary breed of super-intelligent rats.
-The rats of NIMH come up with a brilliant solution to Mrs Frisby's problem but the rats are in danger too, and little by little Mrs Frisby discovers their extraordinary past . . .
+Help comes in the unexpected form of a group of mysterious, super-intelligent rats.
+But the rats are in danger too, and little by little Mrs Frisby discovers their extraordinary past . . .

 School Library Journal